094459/newsletter-oss-projects/README.md

 **CloudGrappler**

 [CloudGrappler](https://aws-oss.beachgeek.co.uk/3qb) is a purpose-built tool designed for effortless querying of high-fidelity and single-event detections related to well-known threat actors in AWS.
 Andi Ahmeti has put together a blog post, [Introducing CloudGrappler: A Powerful Open-Source Threat Detection Tool for Cloud Environments](https://aws-oss.beachgeek.co.uk/3qc), that provides an overview of how this works with examples.(#192)

+**containers-cost-allocation-dashboard**

+[containers-cost-allocation-dashboard](https://aws-oss.beachgeek.co.uk/3x9) provides everything you need to create a QuickSight dashboard for containers cost allocation based on data from Kubecost.
+The dashboard provides visibility into EKS in-cluster cost and usage in a multi-cluster environment, using data from a self-hosted Kubecost pod.
+The README contains additional links to resources to help you understand how this works, dependencies, and how to deploy and configure this project.(#198)

+**create-and-delete-ngw**

+[create-and-delete-ngw](https://aws-oss.beachgeek.co.uk/3x2) This project contains source code and supporting files for a serverless application that allocates an Elastic IP address, creates a NAT Gateway, and adds a route to the NAT Gateway in a VPC route table.
+The application also deletes the NAT Gateway and releases the Elastic IP address.
+The process to create and delete a NAT Gateway is orchestrated by an AWS Step Functions State Machine, triggered by an EventBridge Scheduler.
+The schedule can be defined by parameters during the SAM deployment process.(#198)

 **diagram-as-code**